 For the netlist builds to be useful they should be fast, so that you get quick feedback when developing your component.
 A typical netlist build takes 30-60 seconds to build.

-In order to achieve a fast build time, the clock interaction check which is usually run after synthesis in
+In order to achieve a fast build time, the clock interaction check which is usually run after

 VivadoProject is disabled by default.

 It can however be enabled with an argument to

 Another way of achieving a fast build is to decrease the number of files/modules that are included